-Improving data access and analytics capabilities involves optimizing data storage, retrieval, and processing.
-Organizations should deploy solutions to make data more easily accessible across multiple platforms and locations.
-These include technologies such as ETL (Extract, Transform, and Load), databases, and middleware that help integrate data from different sources.
+Improving data access and analytics capabilities involves optimizing data storage, retrieval and processing.
+Organizations should deploy solutions that facilitate access to data across multiple platforms and locations.
+These include technologies such as ETL (extract, transform and load), databases and middleware that help integrate data from multiple sources.

-Next to tools also, staff should be involved to ensure successful data access and analysis.
-Organizations need staff with the proper knowledge and skillset to analyze data, interpret results, and make decisions based on insights gained from the data.
-Organizations should also invest in training programs that equip their staff with these skills or hire external experts when necessary.
+In addition to tools, employees should also be involved to ensure successful data access and analysis.
+Companies need employees with the right knowledge and skills to analyze data, interpret results and make decisions based on the insights gained.
+Companies should also invest in training programs that provide their employees with these skills, or hire external experts as needed.

 Here are some common fixes for better data access and analytics capability: